 Ever heard of the “two week wait”?
-That refers to the period of time between your ovulation, IUI, or IVF embryo transfer and that ever-nerve-wracking blood pregnancy test.
+That refers to the period of time between your, IUI, or IVF embryo transfer and that ever-nerve-wracking blood pregnancy test.
 Depending on certain factors, like your average cycle length, your clinic’s protocol, or how many days after retrieval your embryo was transferred, the two week wait might not be exactly two weeks.
 That being said, whatever the actual length of time, you may spend it feeling like you’re going a little crazy!

 The two week wait = basically more of the same